xyzroe/ZigStarGW-MT/README.md

 > ⚠️ **ARCHIVED / UNMAINTAINED**
 >
-> This project is now archived.
+> This project is now archived and will not receive further updates.
-> Unfortunately, there have been no updates or support provided.
+>
-> I respectfully request your consideration of a new web-based solution: [XZG Multi-tool](https://github.com/xyzroe/XZG-MT).
+> I kindly invite you to try the new web-based tool [XZG Multi-Tool](https://github.com/xyzroe/XZG-MT), which offers improved functionality and ongoing support. 🚀

 is GUI wrapper firtsly designed for convenient service work with  Zig Star LAN GW